aleios-cloud/eventbridge-toolbox/README.md

 ## Creating an Event

 The Event class bakes in a lot of best practices.
-To instantiate an eventbridge-toolbox event, create a new Event and pass in your event detail and an event detail type.
+To instantiate an eventbridge-toolbox event, create a new Event and pass in your event detail and event detail type.

 You can see an example below: